-If you have been looking for High Yield - Bonds funds, a place to start could be Fidelity Floating Rate High Income (FFRHX).
-FFRHX carries a Zacks Mutual Fund Rank of 2 (Buy), which is based on nine forecasting factors like size, cost, and past performance.
+If you've been stuck searching for High Yield - Bonds funds, consider Fidelity Floating Rate High Income (FFRHX) as a possibility.
+FFRHX has a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

 History of Fund/Manager

-Fidelity is based in Boston, MA, and is the manager of FFRHX.
+Fidelity is responsible for FFRHX, and the company is based out of Boston, MA.
 Fidelity Floating Rate High Income debuted in August of 2000.
-Since then, FFRHX has accumulated assets of about $7.28 billion, according to the most recently available information.
+Since then, FFRHX has accumulated assets of about $6.32 billion, according to the most recently available information.
 The fund's current manager, Eric Mollenhauer, has been in charge of the fund since April of 2013.

-Investors naturally seek funds with strong performance.
-This fund has delivered a 5-year annualized total return of 4.17%, and is in the bottom third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 4.14%, which places it in the bottom third during this time-frame.
+Of course, investors look for strong performance in funds.
+This fund carries a 5-year annualized total return of 4.76%, and it sits in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 4.28%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Compared to the category average of 8.27%, the standard deviation of FFRHX over the past three years is 2.85%.
-The standard deviation of the fund over the past 5 years is 3.13% compared to the category average of 8.69%.
+Compared to the category average of 13.88%, the standard deviation of FFRHX over the past three years is 8.14%.
+Looking at the past 5 years, the fund's standard deviation is 6.34% compared to the category average of 11.45%.
 This makes the fund less volatile than its peers over the past half-decade.

-For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
-Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
+As competition heats up in the mutual fund market, costs become increasingly important.
+Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
+Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, FFRHX is a no load fund.
-It has an expense ratio of 0.69% compared to the category average of 1.02%.
-Looking at the fund from a cost perspective, FFRHX is actually cheaper than its peers.
+It has an expense ratio of 0.68% compared to the category average of 1%.
+From a cost perspective, FFRHX is actually cheaper than its peers.

-Overall, Fidelity Floating Rate High Income ( FFRHX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively weak performance, better downside risk, and lower fees, Fidelity Floating Rate High Income ( FFRHX ) looks like a great potential choice for investors right now.
+Overall, Fidelity Floating Rate High Income ( FFRHX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, better downside risk, and lower fees, Fidelity Floating Rate High Income ( FFRHX ) looks like a good potential choice for investors right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report